Characterisation of Log-Convex Decay in Non-Selfadjoint Dynamics: Introduction

 As the terms $\pm|Yu|^2$ cancel when the last two lines are added, \eqref{A-cond} reduces for $B=X+\im Y$ in $\B(H)$ to

 Here it is noteworthy that $Y$ only appears in one term.
 In view of the Cauchy--Schwarz inequality, it is clear that the above is fulfilled when $X$ and $Y$ fit so together that the imaginary part is positive for all $u\in H$.
-However, this is always violated for certain $B\in\B(H)$ when $\dim H\ge2$; cf.\ Remark~\ref{Aneg-rem} below.
+In terms of the commutator $[Y,X]=YX-XY$, one may write \eqref{A-cond''} equivalently as